 Know before you go

-- Don’t forget to visit the neighbourhoods – For an authentic insight into what everyday life is like for San Francisco’s locals, be sure to visit the neighbourhoods.
+- Don’t forget to visit the neighborhoods – For an authentic insight into what everyday life is like for San Francisco’s locals, be sure to visit the neighborhoods.
 From the affluent Nob Hill to mouth-watering Chinatown and the bohemian Haight Ashbury, there is a lot to uncover.